 Cervelo P5 Vroomen White Design VMF Frameset

-We felt this frame would be perfect for the purpose intended.
-The frame was designed using Formula 1-level CFD software and proven in the wind tunnel, the Cervélo P5 has more elite-level victories since its launch than any other triathlon bike
+This is the perfect frame for getting from the swim to the run in as little time as possible.
+The frame was designed using Formula 1-level CFD software and proven in the wind tunnel.
+The Cervélo P5 has had more elite-level victories since its launch than any other triathlon bike

 3T Aduro Aero Bars

-This flight deck weighs only 700g Along with multiple armrest width and fore-aft positions, the telescoping extensions can be adjusted for length and 3T will offer different extension shapes to suit rider preferences and governing body guidelines.
+This cockpit setup weighs only 700g.
+Along with multiple armrest width and fore-aft positions, the telescoping extensions can be adjusted for length and 3T offers different extension shapes to suit rider preferences and governing body guidelines.

 Magura RT8 TT

-Magura, in collaboration with Cervélo, had developed a fully hydraulic rim brake system called RT8 TT that is specific designed originally for this frame and proved to be a game changer in the time trial and triathlon world so this was the obvious choice for performance, aerodynamics and aesthetics.
+Magura, in collaboration with Cervélo, has developed a fully hydraulic rim brake system called RT8 TT that is specifically designed for this frame and has proved to be a game changer in the time trial and triathlon world.
+This was the obvious choice for performance, aerodynamics and aesthetics.

 Zipp 808’s Firecrest Carbon Clincher

-We paired the Zipp 303’s with a pair of Continental GP4000S II which has a Vectran breaker for unsurpassed puncture protection and Continentals advanced BlackChili compound for lower rolling resistance and increased grip.
-This tyre rolls fast, gives superior grip and reliability on our rough Irish roads.
+We paired the Zipps with a pair of Continental GP4000S II, which have a Vectran breaker for unsurpassed puncture protection and Continental's advanced BlackChili compound for lower rolling resistance and increased grip.
+This tyre rolls fast and gives superior grip and reliability on our rough Irish roads.

 ISM PN 2.1